johnwcowan/r7rs-work/BytestringsCowan.md

 The *grammar* argument is a symbol that determines how the delimiter is used, and defaults to `infix`.
 It is an error for grammar to be any symbol other than these four:

   * `infix` means an infix or separator grammar: insert the delimiter between list elements.
-An empty list will produce an empty string.
+    An empty list will produce an empty bytevector.
-  * `strict-infix` means the same as 'infix if the list is non-empty, but will signal an error satisfying `bytestring-error?` if given an empty list.
+  * `strict-infix` means the same as `infix` if the list is non-empty, but will signal an error satisfying `bytestring-error?` if given an empty list.
   *  `suffix` means a suffix or terminator grammar: insert the delimiter after every list element.
   *  `prefix` means a prefix grammar: insert the delimiter before every list element.

 `(bytestring-split `*bytevector delimiter* [*grammar*]`)`

-Divides the elements of *bytevector* and returns a list of bytevectors using the *delimiter* byte.
+Divides the elements of *bytevector* and returns a list of bytevectors using the *delimiter* (an ASCII character or exact integer in the range 0-255 inclusive).
 Delimiter bytes are not included in the result bytevectors.
 The *grammar* argument has the same default and meaning as in `bytestring-join`, except that `infix` and `strict-infix` mean the same thing.